EdgeJay/web-starterkit/README.md

 Template project to kickstart new web projects

 ## About This Repository
-I created this repository to serve as a starter kit to assist me in kickstarting new web app projects without the need of building from scratch or depend on various plugins/projects that use CLI commands
+I created this repository to serve as a starter kit to assist me in kickstarting new web app projects without the need of building from scratch or depend on various plugins/projects that use CLI commands.

+Feel free to post issues or raise PRs if you found any bugs or areas that require improvement.

 ## Features